Reference

 • GET /version - {"version": "..."}

 • GET /pxe/{mac} - per-MAC iPXE script (text/plain).
-The response depends on the machine’s boot_policy:
+The response depends on the machine’s boot_mode:

-Auto-discovery: the first contact for an unknown MAC inserts a placeholder row (image=null, boot_policy=local) so the operator sees it in GET /machines and can claim it with PUT /machines/{mac}.
+Auto-discovery: the first contact for an unknown MAC inserts a placeholder row (image=null, boot_mode=bty-inventory) so the box self-reports its disks and just boots; the operator sees it in GET /machines with a populated disk dropdown and can claim it with PUT /machines/{mac}.
 Repeat contacts update last_seen_at / last_seen_ip.
-Trust model: bty-web is meant for a homelab / CI network, not the open internet - anyone reachable can write discovery rows.
+Trust model: bty-web is for a homelab / CI network, not the open internet - anyone reachable can write discovery rows.

 • GET /pxe-bootstrap.ipxe - static iPXE script that dnsmasq points iPXE clients at on their second-stage DHCP.
 Returns chain http://<host>/pxe/${net0/mac:hexhyp} where <host> is the request’s Host header, so the client always loops back to whichever IP / hostname / .local name it used to reach the server.

-• GET /boot/{name} - serve a live-env artifact from BTY_BOOT_DIR (default /var/lib/bty/boot/).
+• GET /boot/{name} - serve a live-env artifact from BTY_PATHS_BOOT_DIR (default /var/lib/bty/boot/).
 Same trust model as /pxe/*.
-Operators populate the dir via the browser UI’s “fetch latest release” button on the Boot page, or with the auth-gated PUT /boot/{name} upload route.
+Operators populate the dir via the browser UI’s “Fetch netboot artifacts” button on the Netboot page, or with the auth-gated PUT /boot/{name} upload route.

 Protected routes (session cookie required):